-Feedreader, Liferea, and Thunderbird are three of the most popular desktop RSS readers for Linux, but now there’s a new option on the scene.
+Feedreader, Liferea, and Thunderbird are three of the most popular RSS readers for Linux desktops — but there’s a new option in town.

-GNOME Feeds app is simple, no-frills desktop RSS reader for Linux systems.
-It doesn’t integrate or sync with a cloud-based service, like Feedly or Inoreader, but you can import a list of feeds via an
+It doesn’t integrate or sync with a cloud-based service like Feedly or Inoreader, but it does let you add feeds manually or import them from an

-GNOME Feeds offer up a clean, clutter-free way to read the latest posts from your favourite websites.
-Just add a feed using the in-app option and, as new posts are published, they’ll filter through to the app.
+Feeds offer a clean, clutter-free way to read the latest posts from your favourite websites without opening a web browser.

 - Save articles to read offline anytime

-- Range of ‘reader modes’, including web view
+- Choice of reader modes, including web view

 - Responsive design

-still waiting on Raven (an open source Electron app) to add support for Feedly (it currently supports Inoreader)
+I’m still waiting on Raven (an open source Electron app) to add support for Feedly (it currently supports Inoreader only)